PejmanNik/puppeteer-report/README.md

 ### Total Pages

-Add `totalPages` class name to an element inside the header or footer in order to show the total page number inside that element.
+Add the `totalPages` class name to an element inside the header or footer in order to show the total page number inside that element.

 ```html
 <div id="footer">